IanMadd/academic/content/portfolio/Central_Limit_Theorem.md

 3. the standard deviation of the sample means will be equal to the standard deviation of the population divided by the square root of the sample size *regardless of the sample size*.
 4. as the sample size increases the standard deviation decreases.

 Sample sizes of 30 or more ($n \geq 30$) are considered sufficiently large unless you know the population is normally distributed, in which case smaller sample sizes are acceptable.
-However the population distribution will affect the sample size necessary to produce a normal distribution
+However, the population distribution will affect the sample size necessary to produce a normal distribution

 <br>